 35. Ride the NYC subway

 This may be the most eye-opening experience on the entire New York City bucket list.
 Riding the subway is an absolute must-do for new visitors to the city.

 Besides being a great (and cheap) way to get around the city, it’s an experience in and of itself.
 (My first time was a disaster.
 Good luck!)
 Get all the NYC subway maps you need here.

 More info for your trip to New York City

-› Heading to New York City?
-Find more great places to stay here.
+- Where to stay: Read reviews and find more great places to stay here.

-› Check out more New York City posts.
+- Read more: Check out all my New York City posts here.

 Like this post?
 Have questions about New York City?
 Let me know in the comments below!
 Have a great time checking off your NYC bucket list!